chrisanderton/docker-crond/README.md

 # docker-crond

 Lightweight image to run `crond`.
-Includes some additional packages to help with scripts you might need to write/run: bash, coreutils, gettext, jq, curl, sqlite, rclone, gnupg.
+Includes some additional packages to help with scripts you might need to write/run: bash, coreutils, gettext, jq, curl, sqlite, rclone, gnupg, xz.

 Entrypoint runs `crond -f`; default `CMD` sets up for logging with `-l 8 -d 8 /dev/stdout` and can be overridden.